 For submitting session abstracts, please use this URL:

-The tool will be open from Monday 3/16 to midnight EST April 5th, after which we won't accept any abstracts.
+The tool will be open from now until to April 26th (yes, just one week!), after which we won't accept any abstracts – no exceptions.
 If you have used this site before and have forgotten your password, you can have your secret word mailed to you.
 It's better to do this then to create a new account.

 Please create a new speaker record (if you haven't submitted before) and submit at least 3 abstracts; however, it will help your chances of being selected if you submit 5 or 6 abstracts.
 Please do not submit abstracts for sessions that you have previously presented at the Fall show.